-Strategy 10.05B(1): The County should coordinate with local preservation groups and the Florida Department of State to develop and implement standards for local historic designations and consider local buildings that may qualify for such a designation.
+Strategy 10.05B(1): The Hernando County should shall coordinate with local preservation groups and the State of Florida Department of State to develop and implementanalyze standards for local historic designations and consider local buildings that may qualify for such a designation.

-Strategy 10.05B(2): The County should promote and provide flexibility in building standards for the retention of historic structures and features.
+Strategy 10.05B(2): The County Flexibility should shall be promote and provided flexibility in building standards to promote for the retention of historic structures and features.